How do you create gorgeous urban landscape photography?

 Let’s get started.

-Urban landscape photography, on the other hand, is a convergence of several genres of photography, including:
+Urban landscape photography is a convergence of several genres of photography, including:

 - Street photography